shidarin/cdl_convert/docs/usage.rst

     which is simply an ``id`` reference to another ``ColorCorrection.

-:class:`ColorCollection` has a ``type`` attribute that determines what the :class:`ColorCollection` currently describes when you call it's XML attributes.
+:class:`ColorCollection` has a ``type`` attribute that determines what the :class:`ColorCollection` currently describes when you call its XML attributes.
 Setting this to ``'ccc'`` will cause a ``ColorCorrectionCorrection`` to be returned when the ``xml`` attribute is retrieved.
 Setting it to ``'cdl'`` causes a ``ColorDecisionList`` to appear